-Has the auditor qualified Part B: Compliance report of the SMSF independent auditor's report?
+You will need to check if the auditor has qualified Part B: Compliance engagement of the SMSF independent auditor's report.

-No Print X in the No box.
-Go to 7 Electronic funds transfer (EFT).
+Print X in the appropriate box, either No or Yes at label C.

+If you answer No, go to 7 Electronic funds transfer (EFT).